nydelic/next-multisite/README.md

 ## Adding custom domains?

 Custom domains should not be an issue, as a CNAME can simply be used to point to the subdomain.
 Because a CNAME will still work with the original domain for the `host` header, this should just work.

+So a CNAME for `the-pigeons.ch` pointing to `the-pigeons.hostname.com` should work.